When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 relationship.

-That's what attracts people to
+That's what tracks people to

 you.